 - Basemap layers and map services do not provide font fallback in cases where a specific character set or typeface is not available.

-Faux italic or faux bold refers to situations where a font is not available in the bold or italic style, or the combination of properties does not have a corresponding font installed.
-For instance, a user might have Verdana Bold and Verdana Italic but not Verdana Bold Italic.
+Faux italic or faux bold refers to situations where a font is not available in the bold or italic styles, or the combination of properties does not have a corresponding font installed.
+For instance, a user might have Verdana Bold and Verdana Italic but be missing Verdana Bold Italic.

 In these cases, ArcMap attempts to simulate these properties by graphically skewing (italic) or thickening (bold) the original font.

 This does not often correspond visually to the actual bold or italic version of the typeface.
-For some fonts (such as the Esri fonts designed for use as marker symbols), it does not make sense to display bold or italic styles.
+Indeed, for some fonts (such as the Esri fonts designed for use as marker symbols), it does not make sense to display them in bold or italic styles.
 Basemap layers and map services are displayed with only those fonts and font styles that are available on the system.

 Always verify that your text renders as you expect using the Preview window.
-If you do not see bold or italic properties in your text, confirm that you have that particular typeface style available on your system.
+If you do not see bold or italic properties in your text, check to be sure that you have that particular typeface style available on your system.

 Font linking and font fallback

 Fonts contain definitions for specific characters (the Latin letter A, Chinese glyph [qian], and so forth) in different character sets (such as Western Europe or Cyrillic) as determined by their creators.
 Font fallback and font linking are methods of displaying characters that do not actually exist in the requested font by drawing them in another similar font that does contain them.
 These methods are commonly used to display Latin characters with a font that only contains East Asian characters, or vice versa.